Make French Vanilla Ice Cream at Home

 French Vanilla Ice Cream Recipe Pro Technique: Churning, Texture, and Ripening

-Proper churn action locks in a delicate network of microcrystals while adding measured air for creaminess.
-This process cools the base as the paddle folds in tiny bubbles.
-The result is a stable structure that resists large crystals.
+Proper churn action locks in a delicate network of microcrystals while whipping in measured air (overrun) for a creamy mouthfeel.
+As the paddle folds tiny bubbles into the cooling mixture, the result is a stable structure that resists large ice crystals and gives that smooth, scoopable texture.

 Go by look, not just time